nnilocoelho/nnilocoelho/README.md

 ## About me

-<p>I'm 34 years old, I'm from Florianópolis, SC.
+<p>I'm 34 years old, I'm from Florianópolis, Magic Island, Brazil.</p>

-I'm currently studying Computer Science and looking for professional qualification, I'm studying tools and the DevOps culture.
-I am a professional with great experiences in infrastructure, support, networks, troubleshooting and passionate about technologies.</p>
+</p>I'm currently studying Computer Science and looking for professional qualification, I'm studying tools and the DevOps culture.I am a professional with great experiences in infrastructure, virtualization, support, networks, troubleshooting and passionate about technologies.</p>

 ### Let's connect? 🤝🏾